aryna-yukhnevich/dev/README.md

 ### 1. Copy Configuration Samples <a name="copy-configuration-samples"></a>
 - Navigate to the `/config/sample_settings` directory
-- Copy the sample configuration files (`general.json`, `monitoring_groups.json`, `recipients.json`, and `replacements.json` if needed) to the `/config/settings` directory.
+- Copy the sample configuration files (`general.json`, `monitoring_groups.json`, `recipients.json`, and `replacements.json` if needed) to the `/config/settings` directory
-- **Note:** Always ensure that the settings you utilize are up-to-date.
+- **Note:** Always ensure that the settings you utilize are up-to-date

 ### 2. Provide General Settings  <a name="provide-general-settings"></a>
-The  `general.json` configuration file sets up the tooling environment, monitored environments, and delivery methods.
+The  `general.json` configuration file sets up the tooling environment, monitored environments, and delivery methods. \
+In each configuration file, if there is a list element (such as monitored_environments), it can be extended with additional blocks for each monitored environment/delivery method, etc with the same structure.
+This approach allows for flexibility and scalability in configuration management.
+You can easily add or remove entities from the list without modifying the structure of the configuration file.
+This simplifies the process of adapting the configuration to accommodate changes in your environment or requirements.
 ```json
 {
     "tooling_environment": {